 2020 notable results: 1st at Strzegom CCI3*-L (August), 5th at Baborowko CCI4*-S (September)

 Monarts Masterpiece is 2020’s Elo comeback kid.
-This year was quite a turnaround.
+Last year was quite a turnaround.

 With Flora Harris (GBR) from 2015-2019, they had some great results, among them a win at 3*-S at Barbury back in 2016, and a top 5 finish at Bramham 4*-S a year later.
 With Flora, Monarts Masterpiece ended 2018 on his all-time Elo high of 554.
 Then 2019 presented a challenging season with eliminations and non-completions and a year-end Elo of 288.